Ways To Descale Coffee Maker Featured

 It depends on the level of mineral buildup in your machine.
 Running vinegar through your coffee maker once every few months should be sufficient for routine descaling.
 However, if you notice excessive scaling or lingering taste issues in your brewed coffee even after running one cycle with a vinegar-water solution, you might need to repeat the process a couple more times until all the mineral deposits are removed.

-And make sure to run 2 clean cycles afterwards, or else your coffee will taste like vinegar…
+And make sure to run 2 clean cycles afterward, or else your coffee will taste like vinegar…

 Conclusion